janat08/Rocket.Chat/README.md

-room message box isn't in mobile mode change direct messages label (i18) in sidenav.html sidebar dissapears on 779px breakpoint for some reason the users collection is no longer working on client side if a lot of messages are in chat, then it will ignore fixed height, and begin overflowing consider using condensed view of direct chat list by default you must do /setup-wizard/ and then enable video conferencing and (sidebar nav in admin settings won't work) "always open in new tab" in admin settings under /admin/Video%2520Conference
+room message box isn't in mobile mode change direct messages label (i18) in sidenav.html sidebar dissapears on 779px breakpoint for some reason the users collection is no longer working on client side- https://forums.meteor.com/t/collections-connection-is-null/51812 if a lot of messages are in chat, then it will ignore fixed height, and begin overflowing consider using condensed view of direct chat list by default you must do /setup-wizard/ and then enable video conferencing and (sidebar nav in admin settings won't work) "always open in new tab" in admin settings under /admin/Video%2520Conference